chrisnorman7/worldsmith_studio_manual/src/appendices/installing_worldsmith.md

 ##### Generic

 You can omit the `-d <platform>` argument from the `flutter run` command, and it should still give you a desktop app depending on your system setup.

+#### Running The Program

+To run the program, type `flutter run`.

+If you have multiple devices connected, Flutter should show you a list.
+Choose the appropriate device for your platform.